Gamma Ray (band): Additional vocalist and new album (2015–present)

 In October 2015, it was announced that Frank Beck would be a new lead vocalist of Gamma Ray, in addition to Hansen.
 This was due to Hansen's degrading vocals due to lengthy tour schedules, as well as Hansen's desire to have more freedom onstage.

+In 2016, Hansen released his first solo album titled XXX – Three Decades in Metal.
+The album was released via earMUSIC on September 16 of the same year.

-On 10 August 2017, the band announced that they would be releasing a 25th anniversary edition of Land of the Free.
+On 10 August 2017, the band announced that they would be releasing a 25th-anniversary edition of Land of the Free.

-In June 2021, on the Scars and Guitars podcast, Kai Hansen stated that despite his reunion with Helloween, he is not letting Gamma Ray die, and that he is preparing material for a new album to be tentatively released in 2022.
+In June 2021, on the Scars and Guitars podcast, Kai Hansen stated that, despite his reunion with Helloween, he is not letting Gamma Ray die, and that he is preparing material for a new album to be tentatively released in 2022.